-As described in Section 4 of this brochure, CCM has co-advisory relationships with Beacon Capital Management and Orion Portfolio Solutions.
-These relationships present a conflict of interest, as Beacon and Orion have agreed to pay CCM a portion of the overall fee charged to clients.
-Therefore, CCM has a conflict of interest in that it only recommends third-party investment advisors that have agreed to compensate CCM for clients who execute co-advisor agreements with those advisors.
-Likewise, CCM has a relationship with subadvisor EverSource Wealth Advisors ("EverSource") under which EverSource designs and manages investment portfolios for CCM and provides other back-office services.
+As described in Section 4 of this brochure, CCM has a relationship with subadvisor EverSource Wealth Advisors ("EverSource") under which EverSource designs and manages investment portfolios for CCM and provides other back-office services.
 Those services and the compensation arrangements between CCM and EverSource create a conflict of interest because CCM is more likely to recommend EverSource as a subadvisor to clients.
-CCM discloses this conflict of interest to clients, performs due diligence on EverSource, Beacon and Orion, and advises clients that there may be other third-party managed programs not recommended by our firm that are suitable for the client and that may be more or less costly.
+CCM discloses this conflict of interest to clients, performs due diligence on EverSource, and advises clients that there may be other third-party managed programs not recommended by our firm that are suitable for the client and that may be more or less costly.